On H List of Movie Reviews

 Having Leo Rossi in the cast is the first mistake.
 In case if you don't know who he is, he played the jerk in

-The Accused who coaxed Jodie Foster's character to ram her car into his truck.
-The second mistake is letting the film
+The Accused who coaxed Jodie Foster's character to ram her car into his

-be annoying by not providing any clarity to the mystery of Michael Myers.
-The only bone thrown out is the revelation of
+truck.
+The second mistake is letting the film be annoying by not providing any clarity to the mystery of

-Laurie Strode's identity as Michael Myers' sister.
 Wow, that's all?
-The third, which is more of a 20/20 hindsight, is
+The third, which is more of a 20/20 hindsight, is Dr. Loomis dies in this yet still comes

-Dr. Loomis dies in this yet still comes back for future sequels.
-He's also tiresome for his wild-eyed talks and
+back for future sequels.
+He's also tiresome for his wild-eyed talks and seems to be a certified lunatic,

-seems to be a certified lunatic, especially after the way he waved his gun around in public.
+especially after the way he waved his gun around in public.

 As for the positives, the film is fine with plenty of suspense.
 I like the continuation from the

 One of the better scenes is when Michael Myers walked through a glass door.
-Yet I'm surprised he can't manage to stop
+Yet I'm surprised he can't

-the closing door when he came to the elevator, let alone the fact that they automatically open when something is in the way.
+manage to stop the closing door when he came to the elevator, let alone the fact that it opens automatically

-Also, he can't be aggressive enough when grabbing Laurie Strode when she's about to escape through the little window
+when something is in the way.
+Also, he can't be aggressive enough in grabbing Laurie Strode when she's about

-in the basement?
-I've got to admit, the mask on Michael Myers looks silly.
 It's like he had a blond dye job.
-Maybe he should
+Maybe he should take a powder break first?

 All in all, Halloween II avoids being a run-of-the-mill slasher film by providing some redeeming qualities.